farhadkpx/Disaster_Response_Pipeline/README.md

 - Machine Learning model pipeline builds a text processing system then trains and tunes the model using GridSearchCV hyper-parametarization.
 - Flask Web App visualizes classified messages result.

-This is a multi-label classification task, since a message can belong to one or more categories.
+This is a multi-label classification task, a message can belong to one or more classification categories.
 We will be working with a data set provided by [Figure Eight](https://www.figure-eight.com/) containing real messages that were sent during disaster events.

 ## Our task
 In this project we'll be applying our  natural language processing,  machine learning and data engineering skills as a data scientist.This project will show off our software skills, including our ability to create basic data pipelines and write clean, organized code!